ermakovich/ermakovich/src/posts/2023-11-30-what-developers-need-to-know-when-working-with-web-designers/index.md

 ### Typography

-Typography is one of the most important aspects of the web design, and it can affect overall impression and adoption pretty significantly. `letter-spacing`, `line-height`, `font-weight`, `font-family` — all these propeties matter a lot for typography-obsessed designers and they often fine-tune these properties from element to element.
+Typography is one of the most important aspects of the web design, and it can affect overall impression and adoption pretty significantly. `letter-spacing`, `line-height`, `font-weight`, `font-family` — all these properties matter a lot for typography-obsessed designers and they often fine-tune these properties from element to element.
 It's common that headings and paragraphs may have slightly different font families and other typography properties.

 It's important to understand the semantics, discuss with designers common text styles used in the designs.
 You should create corresponding primitives for these styles in frontend codebase, rather than blindly copy-pasting CSS from place to place.